• Facebook

 Browse More Pork Sauce Recipes

-If you loved this post on how to make pork gravy, I would appreciate it so much if you would leave a ⭐️star review⭐️!
+If you loved this pork roast gravy recipe, I would appreciate it so much if you would leave a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings & Pairings recipes, be sure to follow me on Pinterest, Facebook, YouTube, Twitter, and TikTok.